-- (a) In addition to the mode and method provided in Chapter VI of the Code of Criminal Procedure 1908, it shall be lawful for a court to serve summons by fax, email, SMS, speed post or registered post with A.D.
+- (a) In addition to the mode and method provided in Chapter VI of the Code of Criminal Procedure 1908, it shall be lawful for a court to serve summons by fax, email, SMS, speed post or registered post with A.D. or through any other electronic mode including mobile application.
 The service so made shall be deemed to be sufficient service of process on the concerned. - (b) Wherever the process as aforesaid is to be issued upon a request made by the party concerned by speed post or registered post with A.D., the court will require the concerned to submit full and correct postal address and envelope containing requisite postage stamps, etc. to meet with reasonable expenses towards service of process.